Aidbox/aidbox-project-samples/aidbox-project-samples/smartbox-single-tenant/README.md

 At first, you need to get your [Aidbox.One license](https://docs.aidbox.app/getting-started/run-aidbox-locally-with-docker#get-a-license).

 > Go to the [Aidbox portal](https://aidbox.app/).
 Sign up and click the new license button.
 Choose product type "Aidbox" and hosting type "on-premises".
 > You'll see your license in the "My Licenses" list.
 Click on your new license and copy credentials.
-It is a long string like

 #### Set up GCP CLoud Storage